Emma Swanson: Other work

 Outside of football, Swanson works as a Firefighter in WA.
 She completed her training in December 2020 and was recognised as Dux of her graduating class.

-Swanson is a passionate home improver and is passionate about her small hobby farm, extended hospitality decking and lawn.
+Swanson has maintains a hobby farm, extended hospitality decking and lawn.

 Emma Swanson was kicked off her own AFLW podcast, the Inside Swoop, by former co-host and teammate Parris Laurie.
 Laurie welcomed Swanson back to the studio with a peace offering, sharing their biggest episode of the year with AFLW superstar and mother of the year, Dana Hooker.